-- Within one week of receiving feedback from Professor Schwartz, make revisions as you see fit and email a pdf version of your edited proposal to John Paulson (email@example.com).
+- Within one week of receiving feedback from Professor Schwartz, make revisions as you see fit and upload a pdf of your edited proposal to the PhD dropbox.

 - Your proposal will then be made available for faculty review for a 10-14 day period via Catalyst Dropbox.